starnowski/posjsonhelper/CONTRIBUTING.md

 To build project you need to install maven (or at least setup user repository directory and required environment variables).
 To fully build project locally it is required to have installed jdk versions 8, 11, and 17.
 That is because module for hibernate 5 requires jdk 8 but module for hibernate 6 support requires version jdk 11.
-The jdk 17 is required for testing modules that tests hibernate 6 support module.
+The jdk 17 is required for modules that tests hibernate 6 support module.

 ```